ksmooi/ai_power/deep_learning/transformer/huggingface_transformer_auto_class_api_part2.md

 from transformers import AutoConfig, AutoModelForObjectDetection, AutoImageProcessor import torch from PIL import Image

+# Download configuration from huggingface.co and cache.
+config = AutoConfig.from_pretrained("google-bert/bert-base-cased")
+model = AutoModelForObjectDetection.from_config(config)

 # Download model and configuration from huggingface.co and cache.
 model = AutoModelForObjectDetection.from_pretrained("google-bert/bert-base-cased")